Supervisor, Instructional Design

 - A bachelor’s degree

-- 1-2 years teaching experience strongly preferred
+- 2+ years management experience strongly preferred

 - Experience working with Excel, Word, and Google Drive